 Funds will not be paid for:

-- any activity which does not support the program objectives;
+- any activity which does not support the grant program objectives;

 - intern salaries in a hospital (except in some very limited circumstances);

-- placements in Postgraduate Year 2 (PGY2) and later;
+- placements in Postgraduate Year 2 (PGY2) and beyond;

-- training in primary care settings in cities (RA 1);
+- training in primary care settings in cities (ASGS-RA 1);

 Potential applicants should be aware the information in this page does not replace or override the information available during funding rounds.
-Funding rounds are advertised on GrantConnect.
+Funding rounds are advertised on the GrantConnect website.

-Applications are closed.
-Information on successful activities funded under this program will be updated after contracts are entered into.
+Information on successful activities funded under round one of this program will be updated after all contracts are entered into.

 The Integrated Rural Training Pipeline

-The Integrated Rural Training Pipeline (IRTP)measure will help to retain medical graduates in rural areas by better coordinating the different stages of training within regions and funding new places to help meet student demand.
+The Integrated Rural Training Pipeline (IRTP) for Medicine measure will help to retain medical graduates in rural areas by better coordinating the different stages of training within regions and funding new places to help meet student demand.
 Through this approach, more health practitioners will be able to complete the different stages of their medical training, from student to specialist, in rural areas.
 The Government will implement three components to support the rural pipeline:

 - A targeted expansion to the highly successful Specialist Training Program will provide up to 100 new training places in rural areas – 50 in 2017 and another 50 in 2018, at a cost of over $16 million per year by 2018-19.
 This will enable the Specialist Training Program to provide 1,000 ongoing places by 2018.